Danforth Lodge is located on a lovely beach at Cape Maclear.

 Danforth Lodge: Our full report

-Through the reception you will come to the main part of the lodge – a large lawned area with an enormous brand new 'chitenje' (thatched, open-sided area) with a comfortable seating area, bar and dining table, although (weather permitting) guests can usually dine out under the stars.
+On arrival at Danforth’s reception, you will be led down a path to the main part of the lodge – a large lawned area with a large partially open-sided thatched gazebo to one side.
+Here you will find a comfortable lounge and dining area although (weather permitting) guests can often dine outside under the stars.
+Steps lead directly from the gazebo onto the beach.

-Howard and Michelle also own a large ocean-going catamaran, Mufasa, which can be chartered for longer trips up and down the lake, and also for short trips close to the bay.
-This is an amazing boat – 38 feet long and almost as wide, with plenty of space inside and outside and a dive balcony at the back.
+Howard and Michelle also own a large ocean-going catamaran, Mufasa, which can be chartered for longer trips up and down the lake, and also for short trips closer within the bay.
+This is an amazing boat – 38 feet long and almost as wide, with plenty of space inside and outside and a dive platform at the back.
 State of the art controls mean the boat can be used as a sailboat or cruise under engine power.

-Ideal length of stay: 4 - 5 nights to include a night or two on the yacht Mufasa
+Ideal length of stay: 4 - 5 nights to explore this part of the southern lakeshore, and also to relax and unwind

-Directions: The lodge is a four hour drive from Lilongwe on steep and winding but fairly good roads, just the occasional bit of bumpiness.
+Directions: The lodge is a 3½ hour drive from Lilongwe on good roads.

 Owner: Howard and Michelle Massey-Hicks